Humane cage trapping of cats

 Confinement traps are permitted to be sold, set and used only under specified conditions.
 The sale, setting and use of all animal traps is regulated under the Prevention of Cruelty to Animals (POCTA) Act 1986 and POCTA Regulations 2019.
 Failure to properly use or monitor a cat trap or treat a trapped cat humanely can result in penalties.

-Equipment and Baits
+Equipment and baits

 Any method used to trap a cat must be humane.
 Confinement (cage) traps are considered a humane and acceptable method.
 Confinement traps are usually rectangular wire cages operated by the cat touching a metal plate on the floor of the trap which triggers a drop down or hinged door to close.

-Under the POCTA Regulations 2019, confinement traps can only be used if they are designed in such a way that it will not cause unreasonable pain and suffering to a trapped animal.
+Under the POCTA Regulations 2019, confinement traps can only be used if they are designed in such a way that they will not cause unreasonable pain and suffering to a trapped animal.
 The trap must not grip or strike any part of the animal's body and must not contain hooks or protruding parts or other design features that may injure an animal.

 Hook operated confinement traps must not be used for trapping cats, as the 'hook' used to hold the bait can often injure a cat that has been caught.